 5. Extensible Output Caching:

 With this tool, you can quickly cache the results generated by a specific page, and further, it will come up with the results during future requests.
 In this way, you can also restore data that is not updated frequently.
-When you request for the same, the data will be cache from the cached location automatically without any hassle.
-This tool assists you in specifying the time required for data to be cached, and storing of the same can be done within the server itself.
+When you request the same, the data will be cached from the cached location automatically without any hassle.
+This tool assists you in specifying the time required for data to be cached, and storing the same can be done within the server itself.

 6. Blazor server-side:

 The server hosting model utilizes the SignalR as a channel for client-server communication.
-Whereas, client-server uses Web Assembly download and run a .NET application to run with the browser’s compatibility.
+Whereas, client-server uses Web Assembly to download and run a .NET application to run with the browser’s compatibility.

 In a nutshell, Microsoft is not pushing the features in the new ASP.Net Core 3.0; it is trying to polish the existing features more efficiently.
-The ASP.NET Core 3.0 Release Candidate 1 is production-ready and fully-supported by the team of Microsoft.
+The ASP.NET Core 3.0 Release Candidate 1 is production-ready and fully supported by the team of Microsoft.
 However, are you looking for a top-notch .NET web development company?
-Get in touch with our team of experts at email@example.com and discuss your requirements.
+Get in touch with our team of experts at firstname.lastname@example.org and discuss your requirements.

 Dart 2.6 Version Released with Native Exe Support